-Daocheng's permanent resident population in 2015 was 32,709 persons (Table 11).
-Applying the 2015 nationwide ratio of employment to population (of 56.3%) to the Daocheng permanent resident population yields 18,415 employees.
-Alternatively, Daocheng's registered household population was 31,643 (public security bureau record), 3% lower.
+Daocheng's permanent resident population in 2015 was 32,709 persons (Table 10).
+Applying the 2015 nationwide ratio of employment to population (of 56.3%) to the Daocheng permanent resident population yields 18,415 employees.60 Alternatively, Daocheng's registered household population was 31,643 (public security bureau record), 3% lower.
 The latter figure comes with a breakdown into four age categories.
-Applying nationwide agespecific labor force participation rates to the Daocheng population by age yields 16,457 employees (52.0%).
-Applying nationwide agespecific labor force participation rates to the Daocheng population by age yields 16,457 employees (52.0%).
+Applying nationwide age-specific labor force participation rates to the Daocheng population by age yields 16,457 employees (52.0%).61